 The Batch Assign Users Tab allows you to manually auto-assign devices to users based on the last user of the device.

-You can preview any batch user assignment by clicking on the Generate Preview button.
+And finally, you can preview any batch user assignment by clicking on the Generate Preview button.
 If the data appears to be correct you can then confirm running the full sync.
+If you are satisfied with the preview results, clicking on Assign A New Device Owner to Devices will allow you to complete the batch assignment.
+Please note, once this this process is started it cannot be canceled or undone.

 Location Mappings Tab